 What is the Federal CARES Act?

-The U.S. government provided emergency funding to colleges and univerisites in response to the COVID pandemic.
+The U.S. government provided emergency funding to colleges and universities in response to the COVID pandemic.
+The CARES Act was the first round of funding.
 This webpage outlines how the campus has utilized these funds in support of students and the institutional mission.

 Higher Education Relief Fund Results

 San Francisco State University received $14,362,954 in Emergency Financial Aid Grants to Students pursuant to signing the required Certification and Agreement with the U.S. Department of Education.
 The entire allocation has been fully awarded and disbursed to eligible students as of May 15, 2020.
 A total of 18,318 students were identified as eligible to be considered for the emergency grants under the federal guidelines.
 A total of 14,364 eligible students received emergency grants through this program.
 The method used by San Francisco State to determine which students received awards and the instructions which were available to students at that time follow.

 Who is eligible?

 All currently enrolled SF State undergraduate, graduate and professional students who are eligible to receive federal financial aid and were not enrolled in a completely online program as of March 13, 2020, may be considered for emergency grants funded by HEERF.
 Even if students have current financial holds or owe the campus fees or fines, they are still eligible for this program.
 All other currently enrolled students may be considered for emergency grants through the HOPE Crisis Fund program.

 The CSU Cares emergency grants are designed to support student expenses related to the COVID-19 pandemic.
 These expenses might include food, housing, course materials, technology, health care and child-care expenses.
 Grants will be disbursed electronically to student banking accounts or via check.